-Today, we all give gifts at Christmas for our own reasons.
+All of us give gifts at Christmas for our own reasons, today.
 For some, it is a way to celebrate the Christian holiday.
-For others, it is a special time to let family and friends know that you care by giving gifts.
-At times, giving gifts at Christmas becomes almost mechanical, and a chore; when this happens, it is worth stepping aside for a few moments to consider why exactly you give gifts at Christmas.
+For others, it is a unique time to allow family and friends know that you care by giving gifts.
+At times, giving gifts becomes a chore, and mechanical; at these times, it is worth stepping aside to think about why exactly you give gifts.

-For centuries, there has been some form of gift-giving throughout the Advent season, but for most people, these were traditionally small, homemade or edible such as needlework, wooden toys or baked goods and played nowhere near as big a role as they do in the modern Christmas.
+For centuries, there has been some form of gift-giving during the Advent season, but for many people, these were traditionally small, edible or homemade such as needlework, wooden toys or baked goods and played nowhere near as large a role as they do in the modern Christmas.

-But slowly, “Christmas creep” began to change that tradition: advertisers began suggesting people give a few gifts early on Christmas Day and slowly, people began giving all of their gifts at Christmas instead of waiting until New Year’s.
+But “Christmas creep” began to change that tradition: advertisers started suggesting people give a few gifts early on Christmas Day and slowly, people began giving all of their gifts at Christmas instead of waiting until New Year’s.